 With more than 20 years’ experience in the financing industry, we’ve amassed a pool of lenders bigger than Ben Hur and will throw out the trawler net and work tirelessly to find the absolute best interest rate to suit your individual needs.
 Use our online car finance calculator to learn how low your monthly repayments could be today.

-Speak with Stratton Finance to lock in the lowest interest rate available today
+Speak with us to lock in low interest rates today

 Want to have someone going into bat for you that knows the game like the back of their hand?
-We’re ready and raring to get out there and secure you the lowest interest rates - every single time.
+We’re ready and raring to get out there and secure you low interest rates - every single time.

 We’re here to discuss your needs and will work to tailor a financing solution that aligns with your requirements to a T. Give the team at Stratton Finance a call now on 1300 787 288 or send us a message and you’ll hear back from us shortly.